Battle of Lahasusu: Battle

-Older sources report different transliteration of the Chinese ships, stating gunboats Chantai and Chanan sunk, followed by Chianping, while the ex-German gunboat Lichi was abandoned and taken in tow by Soviets.
-The army transport steamer n°18 and seven barges were also seized.
-While the Soviet side suffered human casualties (17 men), they lost no ship.
+Older sources report different transliterations of the Chinese vessels, stating that the armed steamers Chiang Tai and Chiang An were sunk, followed by Chiang Ping and the river gunboat Li Chien (ex-German vessel), while the floating battery Tung Yi was abandoned and taken in tow by the Soviets.
+Four transport barges and two motorboats were also captured.
+While the Soviet side suffered casualties (five killed and 24 wounded), they lost no ships.

 Aftermath

-With the river battle still ongoing, other Soviet ships successfully landed troops close to Lahasusu and defeated the local garrison.
+With the river battle still ongoing, other Soviet vessels successfully landed troops close to Lahasusu and defeated the local garrison.
 As was common practice for the Soviets during this conflict, Soviet troops opened the grain stores of the city to distribute grain to the population to win their support.

-It was a heavy defeat for the Chinese, that were forced to gather their defense at Fushin: there the rest of the Chinese fleet was destroyed.
+It was a heavy defeat for the Chinese, who were forced to gather their defense at Fujin: there the rest of their naval force was destroyed on October 31 and November 1, 1929.